For questions, consultation, and customized workshops, contact:

 Course Web Sites - Canvas and Others

-- The library staff will advise on the application of fair use for course materials however.
-Instructors should consult the Guidelines for Online Use of Course Materials to become familiar with the circumstances under which they may, consistent with the Copyright Law, place course materials on course web sites.
+- The library staff will advise on the application of fair use for course materials, however, instructors should consult the Guidelines for Online Use of Course Materials to become familiar with the circumstances under which they may place course materials on course web sites.
 The library does not provide any copyright permissions services to faculty for materials placed on a course web site or on Canvas.

 - All media projects must be compliant with current Dartmouth policy and Federal copyright rules, laws and regulations.

 The Library posts a copyright statement on the self-service photocopiers and scanners throughout the library to alert patrons to the legal uses of photocopied or scanned material.

 - Creative Commons provides free tools that let authors, scientists, artists and educators easily label their work with the kinds of uses they want others to be able to make of the work without asking for permission.

 - Permission to Publish Request form for Dartmouth Rauner Special Collections